Strategic Entrepreneurship Journal

-Abstract: Please supply a one-paragraph abstract of up to 200 words for all articles, research notes, and commentaries.
+Abstract: Please supply a one-paragraph abstract of up to 100 words for all articles.
 Abstracts should provide a precise summary of your entire paper, not just your conclusions, and must be able to stand alone, separate from the rest of the paper.
 SEJ policy is that no citations to other works are used in the abstract.

 Acknowledgements: The names of any sponsors of your research, including grant numbers, and/or people you would like to thank, may be included in an acknowledgements section that should appear immediately before your list of references.

 The language of the journal is American English.
 Please be sure that your paper is double-spaced and uses a 12-point readable font and 1-inch margins on all sides.
 Your text, including titles of sections, must be left-justified.
 There is one space between each sentence.